xw2519/HLP-Project-2022-Team-8/docs/ReadMeCodeAnalysis.md

         else false
  ```
  Where `stickynessThreshold` is a parameter constant that will further be explained in a later section.
- This function utilizes the helper function `getNormalCoord` that returns their coordinates over their normal axis.
+ This function utilizes the helper function `getNormalCoord` that returns the coordinate over the normal axis of a `Segment`.

  ```fsharp
      /// Returns the coordinate along the normal axis of a segment